-In addition to making progress towards the SH-PIC Aim and Profession-Wide Competencies during the training year, it is expected that interns follow the SH-PIC Code of Conduct at all times during the year.
-Failure to meet these requirements may result in the initiation of the SH-PIC Due Process Procedures.
+In addition to making progress towards the SH-PIC Aims and Profession-Wide Competencies during the training year, it is expected that interns follow the SH-PIC Code of Conduct at all times during their internship year.
+Failure to meet these requirements may result in the initiation of SH-PIC's Due Process Procedures.

-Sanford Health Psychology Internship Consortium Code of Conduct
+Sanford Health-Psychology Internship Consortium Code of Conduct

-- 1. Compliance with the APA 2017 Ethical Principles and Code of Conduct - 2.
-Compliance with all SH-PIC policies and expectations - 3.
-Honesty and integrity in all professional interactions - 4.
-Respectful and professional behavior toward all SH-PIC faculty members, interns, agency staff, guests, and clients both within and outside of standard work hours - 5.
-Support of and contribution to the betterment of the SH-PIC training program - 6.
-Active and meaningful participation as a member of the internship cohort - 7.
-Willingness to be supervised, including following supervisors' directives, and to accept constructive criticism - 8.
-Acceptance of responsibility for one's own actions - 9.
-Pursuit of problem resolution through appropriate channels - 10.
-Submit necessary documentation within specified timeframes - 11.
-Compliance with any codes of conduct or policies regarding professional expectations at SH-PIC Member Agencies
+- 1. Compliance with the APA's 2017 Ethical Principles and Code of Conduct. - 2.
+Compliance with all SH-PIC policies and expectations. - 3.
+Honesty and integrity in all professional interactions. - 4.
+Respectful and professional behavioral towards all SH0PIC faculty members, fellow interns, agency staff, guests, and clients both within and outside of standard work hours. - 5.
+Support of and contribution to the betterment of the SH-PIC training program. - 6.
+Active and meaningful participation as a member of the internship cohort. - 7.
+Willingness to be supervised, including following supervisors' directives and to accept constructive criticism. - 8.
+Acceptance of responsibility for one's own actions. - 9.
+Pursuit of problem resolution through appropriate channels. - 10.
+Submit necessary documentation within specified timeframes. - 11.
+Compliance with any additional codes of conduct or policies regarding professional expectations at SH-PIC Member Agencies.